DocFX/symfony-website-checklist/README.md

 12. Check your app through `https://github.com/fabpot/local-php-security-checker` on a regular basis (add it to your CI and your local habits).
 13. Every time you add an action, before you even start writing it, check the security first.
 Do the same when you're done.
 14. Make sure you use absolutely generic and unique error messages for login and password reset actions.
 Don't reveal what was wrong on user side.
+15. Test your application against security tools, like testing your dependencies on the frontend and backend, HTTP attacks, OWASP vulnerabilities.

 ## 8. Use TailwindCSS for styles and RWI